barbarossa22/td/README.md

 `pserve development.ini --reload`

 --reload option if used waits for any changes to any Python module and when they're detected causes the server to restart.

+Now app is accessible from the browser at address `http://localhost:6543` or whatever path/port you provide inside your configs.

 When you add new dependancies to the project updates can be installed through usage of next commands: `pip install -e .` or `python setup.py develop` or `pip install -r requirements.txt`.
 The last one is the fastest way.